 Battery Degradation

-Tip: Models like the Narwal Freo Z Ultra and Narwal S20 Pro are built with battery optimization in mind.
+Tip: The Narwal Freo Z Ultra features an adaptive power system.
+It automatically adjusts charging according to cleaning intensity, helping reduce battery strain and extend overall lifespan.
 These models come with intelligent power management that helps the battery last longer by adjusting power levels based on floor types and cleaning demands.
 If battery longevity is a concern, Narwal’s smart battery management can reduce the strain on your vacuum’s battery and extend its lifespan.

 [cta:narwal-freo-z-ultra-robot-vacuum-mop]